GoCardless has partnered with WISE to bring you International Direct Debit

 This removes the pain of opening a new bank account and navigating the specific rules in every country where the business collects payments and eradicates FX fees.
 Businesses will be able to collect and pay out in over 30 countries worldwide and receive payments at Wise's fairest real exchange rate in GBP, USD, EUR, SEK, DKK, CAD, AUD, and NZD.

-New Zealand customer Re-Leased is already experiencing the benefits of simplified international payments:
+Kiwi customers, like Re-Leased, are already expereinceing the benefits of simplified international payments:

 “I could see instantly that we needed to eliminate international transfers, where payments are made from customers in one country to a bank account in another.
 These transfers are common when you’re a start-up and you move into overseas operations, but they come with significant foreign exchange risk.